raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Protocol Details {#details}

-Session Signaling messages MUST only be carried in protocols and in environments where a session may be established according to the definition above.
+DSOP messages MUST only be carried in protocols and in environments where a session may be established according to the definition above.
 Standard DNS over TCP {{!RFC1035}}{{!RFC7766}}, and DNS over TLS {{?RFC7858}}
 are suitable protocols.